What Kind of Scuba Diving Tank Was Rob Stewart Using?

 Rob Stewart was using a 100 CF aluminum diving tank with a depth rating of 130 feet.
 It is believed that he exceeded this depth limit, which may have contributed to the tragic outcome.
 Understanding the importance of using an appropriate tank and adhering to safety precautions is critical for all divers.
 By following these guidelines, divers can minimize risks and enjoy the wonders of the underwater world safely.

-Read More Where to go scuba diving in the caribbean
+Read More Where can you really go scuba diving in the northeast